How to List on the MLS Without a Realtor

 These features will make your house more marketable, help you respond to more leads, and add extra protection when reviewing complex legal documents.

-3. Preparing your home to list
+3. Prepare your home to list

 Showcasing your home with proper staging, appealing photography, and a compelling property description is paramount for bringing people to your home.